qixiaofeng-gst/uinp/notes/hachibot.md

   usually without needing to obtain anything from a third party.
-Speaker diarisation is the process of partitioning an input audio stream into homogeneous segments according to the speaker identity.
+Speaker diarisation is the process of partitioning an input audio stream into homogeneous segments according to the speaker identity. et al.：means 'and others'. affine：仿射

+epoch, batch, iteration, episode:

+epoch: pass of entire training dataset.
+batch: sliced training dataset.
+iteration: pass of batch.
+episode: one game. episodes are completely independent of one another.

 _______ _______
 new nuc: hachi@192.168.100.201, normal